-Mark Fodness starts his seventh season at the helm of the Bemidji State tennis program in 2018-19.
+Mark Fodness starts his eighth season at the helm of the Bemidji State tennis program in 2019-20.

-In six seasons, Fodness has built a program that has made an impact on the NSIC, making strides each year and enters the 2019 season tabbed No. 4 in the league's preseason coaches' poll.
+In seven seasons, Fodness has built a program that has made an impact on the NSIC, entering the 2019 season selected No. 4 in the NSIC Preseason Coaches' Poll.

 Fodness led the Beavers to an 11-6 overall record in 2016, establishing a school record for wins in a season (11), surpassing its 1999 10-win, NSIC Championship season.
 BSU earned a berth into the 2016 NSIC Tournament as the seventh seed marking the Beavers' first appearance in the league's event since 2009.
 At the conclusion of the year, Morgan Opp was named to the All-NSIC Second Team after recording a 12-3 singles record in BSU's No. 2 and No. 3 singles slots and going 9-7 in doubles play, which included 12 matches (5-7) as a member of the Beavers’ No. 1 doubles pair.